 Once the game is finished, ask the children some questions, such as: How can you tell who wins?
 Quite evidently, the person who followed the rules AND got to the teacher first.
 What are the consequences of not playing by the rules?
 Going back to the starting point and possibly giving up your chances of winning!

-We then talked about the man God had created – Adam.
+We talked about the man God had created: Adam.
 God made a beautiful garden for Adam called Eden and his job was to look after the plants and animals.
 However, Adam felt lonely because he didn’t have a friend.
 So God, made a woman and Adam named her Eve!
 She was the perfect friend for Adam.
 They both lived in the beautiful garden and were very happy.
 God told them to eat the fruit from any tree in the garden EXCEPT the one that was in the middle of the garden.
 God gave them a rule.

 To help with the retelling of what happened in the garden, I made a a story box.
 The clip art I used is available for purchase from Kari Bolt’s store.
+She has several Bible sets.

 I asked my kiddos what they thought: would Adam and Eve listen to God’s rule?
 I guess they must all be familiar with this Bible Story because they all thought that they would NOT listen to God’s rule.